Skipton-on-Swale

-Skipton-on-Swale is a small village and civil parish in the Hambleton district of North Yorkshire, England.
+Skipton-on-Swale is a village and civil parish in the county of North Yorkshire, England.
 The population at the 2011 Census was less than 100.
 Details are included in the civil parish of Catton, North Yorkshire.
 It lies on the A61 road, about 4 miles west of Thirsk on the east bank of the River Swale.

 History

 The village is mentioned in the Domesday Book as Schipetune in the Yarlestre hundred under the manor of Topeclive, (Topcliffe).
 At the time of the Norman invasion, the manor was owned by Bernwulf and afterwards by William of Percy.
 In 1086 there were 35 villagers.

 The overlordship remained with and followed that of Topcliffe, but there were grants as mesne lord to various families over the centuries.
 For example, in 1284, Baldwin, son of John de Skipton owned land.
 In the 14th century, John Minniott of nearby Carlton bought land in the village.
 From 1600, one of the main land owners were the Clough family who were recorded as still in possession in 1710.
 After then, manorial rights seem to cease.

 The name is derived from the Anglian word Scēp, meaning Sheep and the Old English word tun for settlement/farm, therefore literally Sheep farm.

 The bridge that crosses the River Swale is a Grade II Listed building designed by John Carr and built in 1781.